CorentinAube/NanoViZer/README.md

 bash install_packages.sh #Then press enter on your laptop
 ```

-### 3.2 For bioinformaticians
+### 3.2 For Bioinformaticians

-NanoViZer folder does not need to be in the Documents folder, it is just to facilitate explanations.
-Choose your own way to install these requierements (pip, conda, ...).
+The NanoViZer folder does not need to be in the Documents folder; this is just to facilitate explanations.
+Choose your own method to install these requirements (e.g., pip, conda, etc.).

 ## 4. Usage

-After have install requierements (section 3.), write the following command line:
+After installing the requirements (see section 3), run the following command:
 ```bash
 python3 NanoViZer.py
 ```